Integration Platform

 Workflow Automation

-Webhooks can trigger external automation when questionnaires transition between workflow statuses.
-The webhook payload includes response data, scores, and context that receiving systems can use to execute business logic.
+Webhooks can break builds or trigger external automation when agentic reviews transition between workflow statuses.
+The webhook payload includes AI findings, risk scores, and evidence that receiving systems can use to execute business logic.

 Example Webhook Payload: